marius311/CMBLensing.jl/docs/src/01_lense_a_map.md

 @benchmark cache(LenseFlow(ϕ),f)
 ```

-Once cached, it's very fast and memory non-intensive to repeatedly apply the operator:
+Once cached, it's faster and less memory intensive to repeatedly apply the operator:

 ```julia
 @benchmark Lϕ * f setup=(Lϕ=cache(LenseFlow(ϕ),f))
 ```

+Note that this documentation is generated on limited-performance cloud servers.
+Actual benchmarks are likely much faster locally or on a cluster, and yet (much) faster on [GPU](../06_gpu/).